-The primary purpose of counseling at Brevard College is the prevention of serious problems, as well as providing an opportunity for personal growth and development.
-The Stamey Center offers short-term personal counseling as well as educational/support groups.
+The primary purpose of counseling at Brevard College is to prevent of serious problems, as well as provide an opportunity for personal growth and development.
+Services provided within the Stamey Center include short-term personal counseling as well as educational/support groups.
 Recognizing that the college years are a time of transition and development, professional counselors are available to listen, encourage, and support students in the academic and personal aspects of their lives.
 In appropriate situations, counselors may refer students to other professionals in the community.

-Other supportive services are provided by a variety of campus personnel.
-Student Resident Advisors (RAs) work with Hall Directors (HDs) to provide peer counseling support as well as monitoring compliance with the Student Code of Conduct.
+Other support services are provided by a variety of campus personnel.
+Resident Advisors (RAs) work with Hall Directors (HDs) to provide peer counseling support as well as to monitor compliance with the Student Code of Conduct.
 The RAs place particular emphasis on helping new students adjust to college life.
 Academic counseling is provided by assigned faculty advisors who assist students in designing academic programs commensurate with their academic goals.
-Faculty advisors help students resolve other problems, often by referral.
-The Dean of Students also provides guidance, as appropriate.
+Faculty advisors may help students resolve other problems, often by referral.